thanks4opensource/regbits/README.md

         // read the manual if you want to know what this is trying to do *(int*)(0x40100010) = 0x802;

-        // they probably use the same bits
-        *(SPI0 + SPI_CONFIG_OFFSET) = I2C_ENABLE | I2C_MASTER_MODE;
+        // they probably use the same bit positions for all peripherals *(SPI0 + SPI_CONFIG_OFFSET) = I2C_ENABLE | I2C_MASTER_MODE;

-        // might do something interesting
+        // this might do something interesting
         ADC1->CTRL = USART_PARITY_EVEN | TIMER_ENABLE_INTERRUPT;

         // we'll catch any problems during debug and test init_usb_periph(USART3);

-        // hope this works when used later uint32_t timer_config_settings = SPI_LSB_FIRST | I2C_NACK_ENABLE;
+        // hope this works when used later on uint32_t timer_config_settings = SPI_LSB_FIRST | I2C_NACK_ENABLE;

 Compared to regbits which won't allow any of the following to compile: <a name="regbits_compile_time_errors"></a>